mayurbarange12/Hashnode-/cloxbb8sk00020ajy5bv31on0.md

 ***sort -n:*** the flag returns the results as per numerical order.

-1. **Tail:** This command prints the last N number of data of the given input.
+**6\.
+Tail:** This command prints the last N number of data of the given input.
 By default, it prints 10 lines.

 We can specify the number of lines, that we want to display.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQGt--B3XF0wWw/article-inline_image-shrink_1500_2232/0/1671203289035?e=1705536000&v=beta&t=pVIE5nDnT18FfW7tKeCCWNKiaP2_hvEGYNA1oWgUQcY align="left")

-1. **Chmod:** This command is used to change the access permissions of files and directories.
+**7\.
+Chmod:** This command is used to change the access permissions of files and directories.

 For example: Following “chmod” command will give the user permission to read, write and execute a file.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQGgkewPOw1J0A/article-inline_image-shrink_1500_2232/0/1671203318642?e=1705536000&v=beta&t=pO_rMwN0LBufAfrwDjIHuAdkOVmDw4Wgchdn-5W4c6I align="left")

-1. **Chown:** This command is used to change the file Owner or group.
+**8\.
+Chown:** This command is used to change the file Owner or group.

 Here, below the ownership of “Chetan.txt” file got changed to root.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQEDmIFgXtDBKQ/article-inline_image-shrink_1500_2232/0/1671203381032?e=1705536000&v=beta&t=jW_7X_8tCv9L3n2RpbUntUOZEuTAdQ_b_bBRya3HSok align="left")

-1. **Ping –** This command will ping a host and check if it is responding.
+**9\.
+Ping –** This command will ping a host and check if it is responding.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQEZ_lUIhwl8Ug/article-inline_image-shrink_1500_2232/0/1671203452523?e=1705536000&v=beta&t=5DdqOf_kekAO_Xp9G3FVEZ-D8JR3qOC9kqOcVMlcO2c align="left")

-1. **Lsof:** It is used to display a list of all the open files on a Linux system.
+**10\.
+Lsof:** It is used to display a list of all the open files on a Linux system.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQE65C8RqbghBA/article-inline_image-shrink_1500_2232/0/1671203483627?e=1705536000&v=beta&t=d991T-xXDMed2Zx0Q7SM9K_vFGTeR1ITekikz8PELPU align="left")